 Books bring me peace.
 I really like that a story is a self-contained world without being subjected to the unpredictability of the real world.
 The story, no matter how many times you read, it always ends the same way.
 The only external influence are our filters, our life experiences, they impact how we interpret the story and no 2 people interpret exactly alike.
 That is the beauty of book clubs, a place where you can discuss different interpretations.

-It takes me a long time to read a book, and I do not have and hopefully never will have a Kindle.
+It takes me a long time to read a book, and I do not have and hopefully, will never have a Kindle.
 I may be old fashioned but I really like the feel of the book, leaving through the pages, and knowing where I am at in the book.
 I also read every word.
 I liken speed reading to viewing a work of art from a distance.
-You see the entire piece and get the jest of it.
-You like or don’t like the color, the subject manner, etc. But it is not until you get up close that you get a feel for the detail, the textures and materials.
+You see the entire piece and get the gist of it.
+You like or don’t like the color, the subject matter, etc. But it is not until you get up close that you get a feel for the detail, the textures and materials.
 To me reading every word is like getting up close to a work of art, examining and understanding the details.
 If you ever see someone close to a work of art this is what they are doing, they are reading the details.

 Unlike storytelling in books, my work does not tell a finite story, you may think that is intentional but the truth is I don’t know how to work any other way.
 It allows people to bring their experiences to it.
 It is truly a gift when someone tells what a piece means to them.
 It reminded them of something, brought back a memory or made them feel something.
 I want the viewer to be able to bring their own experiences to the work.
-I want you to find meaning in my work that is significance only to you.
+I want you to find meaning in my work that is significant only to you.
 In that way the work becomes yours, personal and intimate.

 My work with books started with the Open Book series around 2009.
 In this series, I emulated books with wood in an open position.
 I wanted to focus on the central spine which is prevalent in a lot of my work.
 The central spine, to me, means having backbone; strength of character.
 I created the pieces with the dimensions of an open pocket book, and used book pages and objects in the creation but the focus was on the strong vertical line.